 Netflix educational shows

-For homeschoolers, educational Netflix shows may be an even more entertaining way to learn and some with practical views of the world we live in (Netflix is a paid subscription service that may not be available for classroom and some shows may not be suitable for the classroom) For example, there are 30 shows listed here at weareteachers.com ranging from elementary to high school levels for watching.
-I would recommend non-fiction i.e. Cutest Animals, Explained and The Universe, for watching and taking notes for the more serious learners.
+For homeschoolers, educational Netflix shows may be an even more entertaining way to learn, and some with practical views of the world we live in (Netflix is a paid subscription service that may not be available for the classroom and some shows may not be suitable for the classroom) For example, there are 30 shows listed here at weareteachers.com ranging from elementary to high school levels for watching.
+I would recommend non-fiction i.e. Cutest Animals, Explained, and The Universe, for watching and taking notes for the more serious learners.
 Personally, I love The Adventures Of Puss In Boots (though not listed) for its innocent cute entertainment value.

 - Students take out their notes after class or lectures in a group of 3-5